Sustainable Clinic

 My Green Doctor: Reduce Costs and Waste by making your Clinic more Sustainable

 My Green Doctor is the world’s leading practice management resource for healthcare clinics, offices, and outpatient centers on environmental sustainability and climate change.
-Learn how your clinic can save your practice money while fighting climate change!
+It is a free resource for ophthalmologists and eye care practitioners.

 alt